centreon/centreon-archived/doc/en/quick_start/add_svc_from_template.rst

 * Memory
 * Swap

-But somes indicators aren't yet monitored because they depend of the server itself, for example name of files system, name of network interfaces, etc.
+But some indicators aren't yet monitored because they depend of the server itself, for example name of files system, name of network interfaces, etc.

-First :ref:`connect<centreon_login>` to your Centreon web interface with an administrator account or an account which allow to manager monitored object.
+First :ref:`connect<centreon_login>` to your Centreon web interface with an administrator account or an account which allow to manage monitored object.

 Go to the **Configuration  >  Services  >  Services by host** menu and click on **Add** button: